Ovarian Cancer Clinical Trial

-ARM I: Patients receive selumetinib PO and olaparib PO on study.
-Patients also undergo a tumor biopsy and blood collection during screening and on study, as well as computed tomography (CT) scans throughout the trial.
+ARM I: Patients receive selumetinib orally (PO) and olaparib PO on study.
+Patients also undergo a tumor biopsy and blood collection during screening and on study, as well as echocardiogram (ECHO) or multigated acquisition (MUGA), and computed tomography (CT) scans throughout the trial.
 Patients may undergo bone marrow aspiration or biopsy as clinically indicated.

 ARM II: Patients receive selumetinib PO on study.
 Patients who experience progression may elect to cross over to Arm I provided they have not had dose limiting toxicities to monotherapy selumetinib.
-Patients also undergo a tumor biopsy and blood collection during screening and on study, as well as CT scans throughout the trial.
+Patients also undergo a tumor biopsy and blood collection during screening and on study, as well as ECHO or MUGA, and CT scans throughout the trial.
 Patients may undergo bone marrow aspiration or biopsy as clinically indicated.

 Patient must have enrolled onto EAY191 and must have been given a treatment assignment to ComboMATCH to EAY191-N4 based on the presence of an actionable mutation as defined in EAY191

 Patients must be enrolled on the ComboMATCH Master Registration Trial EAY191